Chicago Daley family member indicted on federal tax charges

-CHICAGO (AP) - An alderman who is also the nephew and grandson of two former mayors of Chicago has been indicted on tax charges tied to a failed bank, federal prosecutors announced Thursday.
+CHICAGO (AP) - A city alderman who is also the nephew and grandson of two former mayors of Chicago has been indicted on tax charges tied to a failed bank, federal prosecutors announced Thursday.

 Patrick Daley Thompson faces five counts of filing false tax returns and two of making false statements to a federal agency about $219,000 in loans and other payments from the Washington Federal Bank for Savings.